Your risk of developing breast cancer

 Have children early and breastfeed if you can: Although your choices about having children are made for a variety of reasons, not having children or having them later in life can increase your risk of developing breast cancer.
 And the reverse is true as well; having more children early in life and breastfeeding (12 months or more) provides long-lasting protection from breast cancer.

-Try not to stress: There is no conclusive evidence that stress causes the initial development of breast cancer, however, a recent study has found that chronic stress could be related to recurrence and spread of breast cancer.
+Try not to stress: There is no conclusive evidence that stress causes the initial development of breast cancer, however, a recent study has found that chronic stress could be related to recurrence and spread of breast cancer in mice.

 Avoid long-term use of hormone replacement therapy (HRT): Many women use HRT to alleviate the symptoms of menopause and/or osteoporosis, to boost female hormones estrogen, progesterone and levels that lower with age.
 However, there is evidence to suggest that using long-term use of HRT increases the risk of breast cancer and other health problems.